 Caring for Netherland Dwarf rabbits is similar to the care you'd provide for any rabbit.
 However, such a small breed is usually a bit more delicate, so it's important to take special care of your Netherland to keep him as healthy as possible.

 There are a lot of points to consider when setting up an appropriate habitat for a Netherlands Dwarf rabbit.
-Size and location are two prime concerns, but sticking to a cleaning schedule is also highly important.
+Size and location are two prime concerns in dwarf rabbit care, but sticking to a cleaning schedule is also highly important.

 Although Netherland Dwarf rabbits are one of the smallest breeds of rabbits, they still need plenty of room to live.
 The American Rabbit Breeder's Association recommends a minimum of 1.5 square feet by 14 inches high, though many rabbit enthusiasts suggest a larger cage size of 4 x 2 x 2 feet (or more), which offers more room for exercise.

 Type of Cage Bottom

 You may choose a cage with a wire or solid bottom, just as long as you make sure there's an area where the rabbit can be off the wire to rest his feet.
 The spacing on a wire bottom should be no more than 1/4 inch between bars.
 Outdoor hutches typically provide a completely enclosed area where the rabbit can enjoy the grass, as well as a raised house where the rabbit can go inside for more protection.

 If you choose a solid bottom cage, your Netherland should be litter box trained to keep his cage cleaner.
 You can use straw, hay or aspen shavings as bedding.
 Never use pine or cedar shavings since the aroma from these woods can prove fatal for rabbits.
 Remove droppings as often as necessary to keep the environment healthy, and give the cage a thorough scrubbing once a week.